cshoih/cshoih/README.md

 `Background`

 I’m currently in high school.
-I will attend university in 2023 to attain a double degree in commerce and computer science and upscale my skills to become a software engineer whilst engaging in the commercial route as well.
+I will attend university in 2023 to attain a double degree in commerce and computer science, which would allow me to develop the skills necessary to become a software engineer whilst engaging in the entrepreneurial route as well.

 `Purpose`